Ahi tuna poke bowls are a fresh, fast, and filling take on the Hawaiian dish with rice, veg, and a spicy mayo drizzle.

 - Anything you want

-- In a medium sized bowl, mix together marinade ingredients and tuna.
-Set aside and prepare toppings by slicing and dicing toppings.
+- In a medium bowl or large bowl, mix together marinade ingredients and tuna.
+Set aside for 10-15 minutes and prepare toppings by slicing and dicing toppings.

 - To make spicy mayo, whisk together all spicy mayo ingredients in a small bowl and set aside.